 Hybrid service fee.
-This fee requires you to pay for each active virtual CPU (vCPU) of Azure Virtual Desktop session hosts you're running on Azure Stack HCI.
-This fee will become active once the preview period ends.
+This fee requires you to pay for each active virtual CPU (vCPU) for your Azure Virtual Desktop session hosts running on Azure Stack HCI.
+This fee becomes active once the preview period ends.

-Azure Virtual Desktop for Azure Stack HCI doesn't guarantee that all data is stored on-premises.
-You can choose to store user data on-premises by locating session host virtual machines (VMs) and associated services such as file servers on-premises.
-However, some customer data, diagnostic data, and service-generated data are still stored in Azure.
+There are different classifications of data for Azure Virtual Desktop, such as customer input, customer data, diagnostic data, and service-generated data.
+With Azure Stack HCI, you can choose to store user data on-premises when you deploy session host virtual machines (VMs) and associated services such as file servers.
+However, some customer data, diagnostic data, and service-generated data is still stored in Azure.
 For more information on how Azure Virtual Desktop stores different kinds of data, see Data locations for Azure Virtual Desktop.

-Because Azure Stack HCI supports so many types of hardware and on-premises networking capabilities that performance and user density may vary widely between session hosts running in the Azure cloud.
-Azure Virtual Desktop's virtual machine sizing guidelines are broad, so you should only use them for initial performance estimates.
+Azure Stack HCI supports many types of hardware and on-premises networking capabilities, so performance and user density might vary compared to session hosts running on Azure.
+Azure Virtual Desktop's virtual machine sizing guidelines are broad, so you should use them for initial performance estimates and monitor after deployment.